Intelligent Defect Inspection Powered by Computer Vision and Deep Learning

 The implementation of automated visual inspection, along with DL functionality, can now detect issues of texture, weaving, stitching, and even color matching.
 When flaws are detected, not only can a textile or product be removed from the line, but also the root cause of a defect can be found, fixed and prevented in the future.

 At the same time, such systems can be fine-tuned to accept a larger range of fault tolerance.
 For instance, Datacolor’s AI system can take into account historical data of past visual inspections conducted by human operators to create custom tolerances that match more closely to the samples of visual inspections.

-One of the newer AI use cases in the textile industry is creating a system for .
+One of the newer AI use cases in the textile industry is creating a system for detecting and measuring wrinkles on the fabric.
 The current process of measuring fabric wrinkle performance is largely manual and thus, tedious.
 Computer Vision-powered wrinkle measurement may help manufacturers reduce costs and time required for this process.

 5. The Glass Industry

 One of the issues often faced by this industry is flaws in the glass during the production – chips, scratches, etc. Oftentimes, the current inspection methods produce “false positives,” such as water drops being identified as chips.

 With the implementation of custom computer vision and AI models, these types of errors can be eliminated.
 In one case, correct defect identification saved a large glass manufacturer an average of $36,000 in savings on each production line, totaling annual savings of close to $1 million.